Orasund/littleWorldPuzzler/devlog5.md

 ---

 And with that, the devlog is over again.
-You can [checkout the source code](https://github.com/Orasund/littleWorldPuzzler/tree/418978effb24bc138f4ba3c7f92342e1da7d7133) as usual.
+You can [checkout the source code](https://github.com/Orasund/littleWorldPuzzler/tree/418978effb24bc138f4ba3c7f92342e1da7d7133) and the [PR](https://github.com/Orasund/littleWorldPuzzler/pull/3) as usual.